The killer mines of Libya: How they work, what they do

 “Somewhere out in the Libyan desert there’s going to be the German grandfather of this device.
 But we didn’t see these OZM-72s in the other parts of the civil war.”

-The fourth kind of Russian mine MEE saw was the PAM-2.
+The fourth kind of Russian mine MEE saw was the POM-2.
 These are anti-personnel mines that were originally designed to be scattered from helicopters, rockets and launchers.

-Silver containers used to deploy PAM-2s from trucks have been recovered from battlefields across Libya.
+Silver containers used to deploy POM-2s from trucks have been recovered from battlefields across Libya.

-But bomb disposal experts have also recovered green cylinders that are used to hand place PAM-2s like a grenade - a tactic employed by Wagner in a previous conflict.
+But bomb disposal experts have also recovered green cylinders that are used to hand place POM-2s like a grenade - a tactic employed by Wagner in a previous conflict.

 “We first started seeing that in Ukraine in Donetsk,” Hiznay says, “and now it’s popped up here again in Libya.”